PratikshaDanti/APS/Code Library/README.md

 61. Kaprekar Numbers.

-62. Bit Manipulation-14(AND Product of a Range of Values.)
+62. Bit Manipulation-14(AND Product of a Range of Values).

-63. Bit Manipulation-15(Smallest Power of 2 Greater Than or Equal to n.)
+63. Bit Manipulation-15(Smallest Power of 2 Greater Than or Equal to n).

 64. Check Whether Given Subsequence is Present or Not.

-65. Bit Manipulation-16(Multiply Given Number by 7.)
+65. Bit Manipulation-16(Multiply Given Number by 7).